World Health Day Observed - UrduPoint

 World Health Day Observed

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Apr, 2024) The World Health Day was observed across the globe on Sunday.
+SUKKUR, (UrduPoint / Pakistan Point News - 8th Apr, 2024) Like other parts of the country World Health Day was also observed in northern Sindh with the theme 'My health, My Rights.

-Theme for the day this year was 'My health, my right’.
-This year, the World Health Day also marked the WHO's 76th anniversary and it presents an opportunity to look back at public health successes that had improved quality of life during the last seven decades.
+The day was celebrated to create awareness among the general public regarding healthcare and to train paramedics to cope with emergencies.

+According to Senior health expert, Dr Najaf Ali Shah, in recent years thousands of people died due to natural calamities like, floods and hurricanes and over a million people died in road accidents.
+He said there were special medical procedures to cope with emergencies, adding that paramedics needed to be trained in this regard.

 Recent Stories